Mar 19, 2014 3:55 PM

 “We take the issue of distracted driving very seriously said Redding acting commander David Peterson in a press release, “because we see the aftermath of these totally preventable crashes.
 Is that text message or cell phone call really worth $161, or worse, someone’s life?”

-According to a CHP press release, drivers who use handheld devices are four times as likely to get into crashes serious enough to injure themselves.
+Drivers who use handheld devices are four times as likely to get into crashes serious enough to injure themselves.
 In addition studies show that texting while driving can delay a driver’s reaction time just as severely as having a blood alcohol content of a legally drunk driver.